mowispace/react-native-logs/README.md

 ## Why another logging library?

-After trying the most famous logging libraries like winston and bunyan we realized that for react-native we needed something simpler, but still flexible, and without dependencies on nodejs (we don't like the rn-nodeify solution).
+After trying the most famous logging libraries, like winston and bunyan, we realized that for react-native we needed something simpler, but still flexible, and without dependencies on nodejs (we don't like the rn-nodeify solution).
 Any criticism is welcome.